CrossBreezeNL/PowerDesigner-OData-AddIn/README.md

 - Open the [solution](./PowerDesigner_OData_AddIn.sln) in Visual Studio which is running as Administator (so it can register new DLLs)
 - Build the project in Debug (this will also register the Add-In in the Windows Registry for PowerDesigner).

 Now you can enable the Add-In in PowerDesigner in Tools -> General Options -> Add-Ins.
 The name of the Add-In is 'OData'.
-Note that for debugging, PowerDesigner should also be run as Administrator.
+If the OData add-in is disabled in PowerDesigner (checkbox is grayed out) it might be needed to run PowerDesigner as Administrator.

 ## Resources